CW: Structural homophobia, racist microaggressions, manipulation

 “Also I’d like to talk to her first.
 Privately.”

 Oh.
 Great.
-That didn’t bode particularly well.
+That didn’t bode particularly well, not that any of this did.
 Rook sighed, but didn’t put up a fight.
 It wasn’t worth it.
 “I’ll be outside,” he grumbled to Djaneki, then showed himself out.
 Probably a good thing, too.
 He was going to end up punching Scheffen in the face one of these days, and it was probably better to do it when he didn’t need something from her.

 And when will that be? asked a sly voice in the back of his head.